axelvaldez/radical-companies/_posts/2023-01-13-lazy-greedy-cowardly.markdown

 ---

 <div style="display:none;">
  <p>Lazy.
 Greedy.
 Cowardly.
-These are violent words.
-The words of shaming and gloating.</p>
+These are violent words, the words of shaming and gloating.</p>
 </div>

 <h1></h1>